InternetSociety/django-ixp-tracker/README.md

 IMPORTANT NOTE: due to the way the code tries to figure out when a member left an IXP, you should run the backfill strictly in date order and *before* syncing the current data.

+## IXP stats

+The import process also generates monthly stats per IXP and per country.
+These are generated as of the 1st of the month used to import the data.

 ## Running programmatically

 If you'd like to run the import from code, rather than from the management command, you can call `importers.import_data()` directly.